Improved energy estimates for a class of time-dependent perturbed Hamiltonians

-On the right-hand side of the above equality the second summand is $\Or(1+\eps)$ by the induction hypothesis for $n=N-2$ and the base case for $n=2$, and the first summand is $\Or(1+\eps)$ as well.
-Indeed, in view of the Leibniz's rule, we have
+In \eqref{eqn: even case} the second summand is bounded by $1+\Or(\eps)$ by applying the induction hypothesis for $n=N-2$ and the base case for $n=2$.
+On the other hand, for the first summand in \eqref{eqn: even case} Leibniz's rule implies that